-- We are a team of generalists that "team tackle" potential investments, avoiding the expert fallacy. - We employ a Socratic method, dividing our Investment team into Longs that lead the research process, and Shorts that try to kill the idea and identify how we could lose money in the investment. - We record our Decision Process (DP).
+- We are generalists that "team tackle" potential investments, avoiding the expert fallacy. - We employ a Socratic method, dividing our Investment team into a Long that leads the research process, and a Short that tries to kill the idea and identify how we could lose money in the investment. - We record our Decision Process (DP).
 Our DP spreadsheet is a series of qualitative and quantitative questions that help us summarize our research and serve as an honest intellectual history of our work and thinking for future reference. - We do not employ group decision-making investment people contribute-Portfolio Manager(s) makes final call.